 A continued effort is made to make the library of increasing help to both faculty and students.
 At present it consists of approximately thirty-four thousand volumes, including 23,000 volumes recently acquired from the former Presbyterian Theological Seminary.
 The library regularly receives one hunded and forty-five magazines and periodicals, and the pamphlet file contains nearly four hundred booklets.
-The services made possible by the full-time librarian and assistant make the library a vital part of the educational program of the school.
-It is located in a separate building and is open daily, except Sunday.
+The services made possible by the full-time librarian and assistants make the library a vital part of the educational program of the school.
+It is located underneath the new Chapel and is open daily, except Sunday.